-WMD/ CBRN Programming
+WMD / CBRN Programming

-Through our Programming, UNOCT also seeks to strengthen partnerships for, and to provide capacity-building support to requesting Member States.
-These partnerships focus on areas such as border and export control, strategic trade control, illicit trafficking, protection of CBRN materials and critical infrastructure, incident response and crisis management, forensics, among others.
+Through our Programming, UNOCT/UNCCT also seeks to strengthen partnerships for, and to provide capacity-building support to requesting Member States.
+These partnerships focus on areas such as border and export control, strategic trade control, illicit trafficking, protection of CBRN materials and critical infrastructure, incident response and crisis management, and forensics, among others.

 Books and other types of publications about Weapons of Mass Destruction/Chemical Biological, Radiological and Nuclear materials.